jadevandorth/jadevandorth.github.io/content/blog/blog1/index.md

 "How would I ever program a Large Language Model (LLM) myself?
 I have no coding experience!"

 Ah, a common question from a newbie coder!
 Well, I didn't have much experience with coding either, aside from HTML, CSS and JavaScript which I learned in high school.
 However, for my Master's thesis, I was determined on a topic related to generative AI and as such, felt that it was time for me to learn how to use LLMs in a responsible way.
-Please don't let the lack of coding experience or computer knowledge hold you back from trying!
+Please don't let the lack of coding experience or computer knowledge hold you back from trying.
 If I can do it, you can surely do it too!

 As I wanted to find a responsible way of using LLMs, I asked a friend of mine (whom I would like to call a computer nerd) and he suggested me to check out local LLM deployment.